-West Nile Fever is a viral infection first identified in Uganda in 1937.
+West Nile Fever is an infection caused by West Nile virus (WNV).
 Until 1999 it was only recognised in Africa, Asia, Middle East, and Europe.
-In 1999 the virus appeared in New York City and spread rapidly throughout North America, and is now found in Central and South America and the Caribbean.
+In 1999 the virus appeared in New York City and spread rapidly throughout North America, and is now also found in Central and South America and the Caribbean.

 There is no specific treatment for WNV.
 Most people recover without any treatment.
 Those who are very ill are treated symptomatically in hospital.